liborty/sets/README.md

 ## Trait SetOps

-Implements the following methods for all four types of sets (structs):
+Implements the following methods for all four types of sets (`Struct`s):

 `reverse, nonrepeat, infsup, member, search, union, intersection, difference`.

  Some of these methods are more efficient for the ordered and indexed sets, rather than for the unordered sets.
 For example, `member` and `search` are then able to use binary search.
 Union is like the classical merge but only one copy of items that were present in both input sets is kept.
 To remove repetitions from a single set at any other time, use `nonrepeat`.

-`Union`, `intersection` and `difference` when applied to IndexedSet(s) and RankedSet(s) return an OrderedSet as a result.
-When necessary, this result can be explicitly converted to other types of sets.
+`intersection` and `difference`, when applied to IndexedSet(s) and RankedSet(s) return an OrderedSet as a result.
+This result can be explicitly converted to other types of sets when needed.

+`Union` returns the same type as the one to which it is applied.
+Thus, for example, union of two (unordered) `Set`s will produce another unordered `Set` (just their concatenation).

-Alternatively, `munion, minteresection and mdifference`, (where 'm' stands for 'mutable', see below), will overwrite `self` with the resulting set of the same type.
+`munion, minteresection and mdifference`, (where 'm' stands for 'mutable', see below), will overwrite `self` with the resulting set of the same type.

 ## Trait MutSetOps